Table of Contents

 Male condoms come in a variety of shapes, sizes, colors, textures, and even tastes.
 They are generally inexpensive and can be found at pharmacies, grocery stores, and sex stores.
 Sometimes they are available for free at certain health clinics and AIDS-service organizations.
 They are also quite small and easy to carry with you so that you can always be prepared to protect yourself.

 Female condoms are made of latex or polyurethane and can be put inside the vagina before you begin sexual activity.
-They usually cost a bit more than male condoms and are available at pharmacies, grocery stores, and sex stores.
+They usually cost a bit more than male condoms and are often available at pharmacies, grocery stores, and sex stores.
 They are also available for free at certain health clinics and AIDS service organizations.

 To make vaginal-penile sex even safer, consider using lubricant (‘lube’).
 Lube can prevent the condom from breaking and also helps prevent small cuts or tears in the vagina and on the penis during penetration.
 Lube is good for un-lubricated condoms as well as ones that come already lubricated; sometimes the lubrication on the condoms is not enough.
 Condoms lubricated with the spermicide Nonoxynol-9 (N-9) are no longer recommended.
 They have a shorter shelf life, do not decrease pregnancy more than other lubricated condoms, and may cause irritation of the vagina or rectum (which increases HIV risk).

 When using latex condoms, use only water- or silicone-based lube.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken the condom and make it more likely to break.
 Silicone-based lube will last longer than water-based lube.
 Lube can also make the condom feel better.
 There are several types and brands of lubes, with a variety of different feels and tastes.
 Some also contain substances that ‘warm’ or enhance sensation.
+For more information on using condoms, see our article on Talking to Your Partner about Condoms.

 If you are not using a condom, you can avoid getting semen in the vagina by having a man pull out before ejaculating (cumming, reaching orgasm).
 It is important to know, however, that HIV can be in pre-cum, the fluid that comes out of the penis before orgasm or ejaculation.
 Therefore, having a man pull out before he comes is not a guarantee that you will not get HIV or other STDs spread through male sexual fluids.